crcx/parable/REFERENCE.md

     value - pointer

-Primitive.
 Convert value on stack to a pointer.

 ## :f

     value - flag

-Primitive.
 Convert value on stack to a flag.

 ## :x

     value - function-call

-Primitive.
 Convert value on stack to a function call.

 ## set-type

     value number:type - value

 Primitive.
 Set the value to a specific type.

-Notes:

-* This allows setting a value on the stack to a specific type without going through the conversion process (see **:b :c :n :s :call :f :p**).
-* This is not limited to the built-in types.
+This will invoke the appropriate conversions for known types or set the internal type identifier otherwise.

 ## type?